Privacy Impact Assessments

 The Rise of Privacy Impact Assessments

 Privacy impact assessments date back at least as far as the 1990s.
-The New York Public Service Commission was reportedly one of the first regulators to require a privacy impact assessment in 1991, and the Internal Revenue Service published its first privacy impact assessment in 1996.
+The New York Public Service Commission became one of the first regulators to require a privacy impact assessment in 1991, and the Internal Revenue Service published its first privacy impact assessment in 1996.
 The IRS’s assessment was later cited in 2000 as a model for other federal agencies by the Federal Chief Information Officer’s Council.

 In 2002, Congress enacted the E-Government Act with the aim “mak[ing] the Federal Government more transparent and accountable.”
 In order to “ensure sufficient protections for the privacy of personal information,” section 208 of the E-Government Act requires federal agencies to complete, review, and publish a privacy impact assessment before initiating the collection of personal data or procuring information technology.
 Specifically, “before . . . initiating a new collection of information” in an identifiable form that “will be collected, maintained, or disseminated using information technology” from ten or more persons, the agency must “conduct a privacy impact assessment”; “ensure the review of the privacy impact assessment by the Chief Information Officer, or equivalent official”; and “make the privacy impact assessment publicly available through the website of the agency, publication in the Federal Register, or other means.”